unitreerobotics/unitree_ros/README.md

 ```
 Where the `rname` means robot name, which can be `laikago`, `aliengo` or `a1`.
 The `wname` means world name, which can be `earth`, `space` or `stairs`.
 And the default value of `rname` is `laikago`, while the default value of `wname` is `earth`.
 In Gazebo, the robot should be lying on the ground with joints not activated.

+### Stand controller
-Then you can start to control the robot:
+After launching the gazebo simulation, you can start to control the robot:
 ```
 rosrun unitree_controller unitree_servo
 ```